JOIN THE CLUB TODAY!

 Staten Island Students Join March For Our Lives

 With the commencement of a new decade, the North Shore Democratic Club continues to be cognizant of the work that lies ahead for the party.
-As the presidential race looms in, we must be mindful of local challenges facing our borough elected officials – beginning with ensuring the re-election of Congressman Max Rose, NYS Assemblyman Michael Cusick, NYS Senator Diane Savino, and NYS Assemblyman Charles Fall.
-The work does not stop there—we must also work together to take back the East Shore Assembly seat, for which we have a great candidate.
-Let’s make 2020 a year to remember!
+As the presidential race looms, we must be mindful of local challenges facing our borough elected officials – beginning with ensuring the re-election of Congressman Max Rose, NYS Assemblyman Michael Cusick, NYS Senator Diane Savino, and NYS Assemblyman Charles Fall.
+The work does not stop there—we must also work together to take back the East Shore Assembly seat, for which we have a great candidate, our former club

 If you are interested in getting involved with a specific Democratic campaign on Staten Island, feel free to email us at , and we will connect you with a representative from the campaigns.

-At our Tuesday, January 28th meeting at Jody’s Club Forest, we will be joined by Fitim Shabani, who serves as the Staten Island Borough Advocate for the Office of the NYC Public Advocate.
-Mr. Shabani will discuss the workings of the Public Advocate’s office, and his role as an activist in our borough.
+At our Tuesday, January 28th meeting at Jody’s Club Forest, we were joined by Fitim Shabani, who serves as the Staten Island Borough Advocate for the Office of the NYC Public Advocate.
+Mr. Shabani will discussed the workings of the Public Advocate’s office, and his role as an activist in our borough.

-On February 7th, at 7:30pm, the North Shore Democratic Club will co-host a Democratic Presidential Debate Watch Party at O’Henry’s Publick House located at 10 Minthorne Street
+On February 7th, at 7:30pm, the North Shore Democratic Club co-hostedt a Democratic Presidential Debate Watch Party at O’Henry’s Publick House located at 10 Minthorne Street

-On March 12th, at 7:30pm, NYS Assemblyman Michael Cusick will host a fundraiser at Jody’s
+On March 12th, at 7:30pm, NYS Assemblyman Michael Cusick will hosted a fundraiser at Jody’s.